apache/nuttx/boards/sim/sim/sim/README.txt

     CONFIG_SMP_NCPUS=1

-  In this case there is, of course, no muli-CPU processing, but this does verify the correctness of some the basic SMP logic.
+  In this case there is, of course, no multi-CPU processing, but this does verify the correctness of some the basic SMP logic.

   The NSH configuration can also be forced to run SMP, but suffers from the same quirky behavior.
-I can be made reliable if you modify arch/sim/src/up_idle.c so that the IDLE loop only runs for CPU0.
+It can be made reliable if you modify arch/sim/src/up_idle.c so that the IDLE loop only runs for CPU0.
   Otherwise, often simuart_post() will be called from CPU1 and it will try to restart NSH on CPU0 and, again, the same quirkiness occurs.